 - Complete your application form.
 Filling in the application form is not a difficult process but it may take some time to complete - there is a save and return option which allows you to complete your form in stages.

 - Specifiy your course choices.
-To apply for the UCO's M.Ost full-time course you will need to provide our institution and course code as follows: Institution code: B87, Course code: B110
+You will need to provide our institution and course codes as follows: Institution code: B87, Course code for M.Ost: B110.

 - Submit your application.